 The Yamaha YAS-209 ($349.95) is a combination soundbar/wireless-subwoofer package including Amazon Alexa.
 The YAS-209 soundbar will provide a larger sound field than the Bose SB300.
 The included wireless subwoofer will give you the thump that a soundbar can’t match.

 This soundbar sounds more spacious and transparent than a typical TV.
 A wireless bass module can be added to soundbars to add that extra punch for an even more intense experience.
 Bose surround speakers add that extra layer of immersive sound to put you right in the middle of all the action.

 Bose Smart Soundbar 300 supports DTS?

-An optical connection is all that is required since the Soundbar 300 doesn’t support advanced audio formats such as DTS:X or Dolby Atmos (which require HDMI ARC).
+An optical connection is all that is required since the bose smart soundbar 300 doesn’t support advanced audio formats such as DTS:X or Dolby Atmos (which require HDMI audio return channel).

 Can source devices such as a cable box or Blu-ray player be connected directly to Bose Smart Soundbar 300?

 No. All sources must be connected to the TV and then a single connection (via the HDMI or optical audio cable) must be made from the TV to the soundbar.